klee/klee.github.io/projects.md

 * _Improve User Interface:_

-  This is not a very glamorous project, but it is still important.Currently, KLEE has a myriad of command line options and flags, most of which are left over from its research project roots.
+  This is not a very glamorous project, but it is still important.
+Currently, KLEE has a myriad of command line options and flags, most of which are left over from its research project roots.
 In order to promote KLEE's use as a user tool, we would like to clean up most of the UI so that the default behavior matches best practice, and so that more arcane or research-only options are hidden by default.

-* _Experiment With Other Constraint Solvers:_

-  For the most part, KLEE has been written so that it is possible toswap in other constraint solvers, but we have never tried anything other than STP.
-We would love to see the results of using other contraint solvers (like Yices or Z3) with KLEE.

 * _Implement Expression Level Constraint Optimization:_